Cipher-Coder/edgeDevTabs/README.md

 Once you open the extension for the first time, click the settings cog in the middle of the page.
 The first setting is the 'Github Feed'.
 If you just put your Github Username in the input and save it, when you go back to the main page it will automatically load your Feed on the right hand side of the screen.

 Once you save your username, it gets put into local storage and accessed from there.
-I debated on putting it into the chrome.sync.storage so that it gets sync'd across all instances of chrome, but ultimately decided to stick with local as it is not really hard to type it in.
+I debated on putting it into the chrome.sync.storage so that it gets sync'd across all instances of chrome/Edge, but ultimately decided to stick with local as it is not really hard to type it in.
 I also know that I have multiple Github accounts and may want to have one show up for my normal chrome instance and another username for my [Google Chrome Canary](https://www.google.com/chrome/canary/) instance.
 Just keep this in mind if you ever clear your local storage, you will have to input your usernames again.
 It is the same for the calendar.
 In fact all the storage in this extension is stored in local storage.

 ### Github Calendar